corbado/flutter-passkeys/packages/passkeys/passkeys/README.md

 There is no configuration required and you can go through sign up and sign in flows on your simulator/emulator.

 **Shortcomings:**
-* You share a relying party server with the whole world.
-For an example this is ok but if you want to build your own app you need your own relying party server.
+* ⚠️ You share a relying party server with the whole world.
+Its user table is flushed every day.
+We have built the example this way to make it very simple to set up.
+For an example this works totally fine but if you want to build your own app you need your own relying party server.
-* You can not run the example on physical iOS devices but only on a simulator (for Android physical devices + emulators work)
+* ⚠️ You can not run the example on physical iOS devices but only on a simulator (for Android physical devices + emulators work)

 ### 2. You want to use passkeys for your app and you already have built your relying party server